electricitymaps/bloom-contrib/README.md

 To make it easy for anyone to help out, a development playground is available:

 First, run `yarn` to install dependencies at the root of the repository.
-Next from the `playground` folder, run `yarn` to install dependencies, then run `yarn serve` to start the playground and point your browser to [localhost:3000](http://localhost:3000) to get started.
+Next from the `playground` folder, run  `yarn serve` to start the playground and point your browser to [localhost:3000](http://localhost:3000) to get started.

 #### How to make an integration work
 An integration gathers activities from a 3rd party datasource.